studyself/kaldi/README.md

 This is the source code for our paper: Improving Uyghur ASR systems with decoders using morpheme-based LMs.

 Follow Kaldi's guide to build the toolkit.
-The two morpheme-based decoders have been added into src/bin and src/bin/Makefile.
+The morpheme-based decoder has been added into src/bin and src/bin/Makefile.
-2. src/bin/MLDG-Decoder.cc
+1. src/bin/MLDG-Decoder.cc
-3. It will be built while the toolkit is built.
+2. It will be built while the toolkit is built.
-6. MLDG-Decoder is used in decode_biglm.sh.
+3. MLDG-Decoder is used in decode_biglm.sh.

 THUYG-20 Data:
 --------------------------